-- ii.
-Confidentiality Objections.
-Responding Party has documents in its possession, custody, or control that contain proprietary, trade secret, or other confidential information, which Responding Party is withholding until a Protective Order is in place.
-Responding Party also has various documents in its possession, custody, or control that are subject to third-party confidentiality provisions.
-If any documents are withheld from production on the basis of this objection, Responding Party will identify such third party, begin discussions with that third party regarding disclosure of information, and advise Requesting Party of its efforts relating to same. - Overbroad.
-Responding Party objects to all individual requests iii. herein, as they do not comply with the "reasonable particularity" requirement of Rule 34(b)(1).
+- information, and advise Requesting Party of its efforts relating to same. - iii.
+Overbroad.
+Responding Party objects to all individual requests herein, as they do not comply with the "reasonable particularity" requirement of Rule 34(b)(1).
 Responding Party attempted to confer with Requesting Party on multiple occasions regarding this issue and provided case law to support its positions; however, Requesting Party advised that it disagreed and suggested that Responding Party limit the requests as it saw appropriate and respond based on said limitations.
 While Responding Party does not believe that this is appropriate under Rule 34, unless it does so, Requesting Party will have effectively prevented any type of meaningful response to the Request which could expose Responding Party to sanctions.
-Based on the foregoing, Responding Party has attempted to appropriately narrow each individual request so that it can comply with the requirements of Rule 34. - (b) Boilerplate general objections, even if made out of "an abundance of caution," are not allowed.
+Based on the foregoing, Responding Party has attempted to appropriately narrow each individual request so that it can comply with the requirements of Rule 34. - b) Boilerplate general objections, even if made out of "an abundance of caution," are not allowed.
 As Rule 34 makes clear, and as a growing number of courts are holding, such objections may result in a waiver of the objection or even the imposition of sanctions.